Resilient Leadership: Thriving In Turbulent Times

 The Role of Resilience in Organisational Culture

-Resilience is not just an individual trait; it also plays a significant role in shaping the culture of an organisation.
-When resilient leadership is embedded within an organisation, it sets the tone for how challenges are approached and handled collectively.
+Resilience is not just an individual trait; it also plays a significant role in shaping an organisation's culture.
+When embedded within an organisation, resilient leadership sets the tone for how challenges are approached and handled collectively.

 Table 1: Benefits of a Resilient Organisational Culture